Gokul-D-Kanna17/german-a1-speaking-buddy/README.md

 # German A1 Speaking Buddy

-**AI-powered German speaking assistant for beginners**, designed to help international learners build confidence and fluency for the Goethe/TELC A1 exam — and beyond.
+**AI-powered German speaking assistant for beginners**, designed to help international learners build confidence and fluency for the Goethe/TELC A1 exam, and beyond.
 More than just a study tool, this project is a stepping stone towards an **adaptive AI language companion** that grows with the learner.

 ---

 ## Project Overview

 Learning to speak a new language is hard, especially for beginners.
-Speaking requires practice, a partner, and instant feedback — which is often hard to find.
+Speaking requires practice, a partner, and instant feedback, which is often hard to find.
 **German A1 Speaking Buddy** solves this by simulating the A1 exam’s three speaking parts using:

 - Interactive **speech recognition**